 Sacred warrior, strength, mental fortitude, fight, confidence, wisdom, guardian, protector, arts + crafts, practicality

 Pallas has a unique place in our charts.
 This asteroid is symbolic of practical application of our skills and abilities.
 The ways in which we apply our crafting or creative skills and also how we approach problems and events.
 Do we use practical strategies, cunning, mental strength, or let emotions lead the way?
 The location of Pallas Athena in the chart demonstrates an area where we show wisdom, ability, or skill.
 We have a great desire to protect and cultivate certain aspects of our selves.
 Pallas Athena was known for her successful approach to war and therefore is also a guardian of the sacred warrior energy.
 Look to the sign, house, and aspects Pallas makes in your chart for more details on your personal creative talents, strength, strategizing abilities, and physical power.

 Bonding, partnership, royalty, queen, leadership, conception, union, pregnancy, birth, attentiveness, possessive, loyalty

 Juno in the chart represents how leadership abilities emerge from within us and into the outside world.
 Juno was worshipped as the queen of the gods and her archetype has taken on themes of royalty, administration, and oversight.
 Juno was also married to Zeus/Jupiter and is often associated with the stress she experienced due to his infidelities.
 Juno can represent certain aspects of our relationships, unions, and partnerships–mostly commitments and sacrifices we feel we are making to be in them.
 It can also represent feelings of jealousy and possessiveness.
 Juno is also associated with conception and birth along with the responsibility roles one takes on around these events.
-The location and aspects Juno is making in the chart can speak to the finer details when it comes to relationships, female energy, and personal autonomy.
+The location and aspects Juno is making in the chart can speak to the finer details when it comes to relationships, resentment, perceived duty, female energy, and personal autonomy.

 Priestess, internal fire, hearth, flame, sexuality, sisterhood, ritual, daily devotion, purity, coven work, witchcraft